-- The decrease in newspaper and magazine use due to continued growth of online news options, resulting in fewer subscriptions and therefore fewer papers printed.
-8 Not only is the amount of papers printed decreasing, but so is the actual size of newspapers.
-There are less pages printed due to less advertising (because of a loss in readership), as well as a drop in classified pages as more people use online sites to sell items, services or search for jobs.
-This trend came to fruition locally when The Syracuse Post-Standard reduced the printing of the daily newspaper to three days a week effective February 2, 2013.
-Also in spring 2013, the Scotsman weekly PennySaver ceased production. - "Thinwalling", also a global trend, is where the materials used to create certain packaging, such as plastic water bottles, aluminum cans, and fiber packaging, are thinner and therefore weigh less.
+February 2, 2013.
+Also in spring 2013, the Scotsman weekly PennySaver ceased production.

+- "Thinwalling", also a global trend, is where the materials used to create certain packaging, such as plastic water bottles, aluminum cans, and fiber packaging, are thinner and therefore weigh less.
 On an aggregated basis, the "loss" in material is significant. - In the future, the trend of smaller electronic products could result in less recycling tonnage; a smart phone combines the functions of a telephone, video camera, still camera, watch, music player and more.
-This reduces the number of products in our homes and subsequently in the waste stream. - Plastic bags are being banned far and wide, 6 towns and villages have banned bags in New York State so far.
-10 - Zero Waste: Many towns/villages/cities are ascribing to zero waste goals.
-This means that there is a conscious effort to reduce waste, reuse more and recycle just about everything leftover. - Organics Bans: Some states have implemented mandatory food waste composting and banned all organics from landfills.11 - The use of carts for trash and recycling is a trend nationally and a few haulers in Onondaga County have chosen to embrace it as well.
+This reduces the number of products in our homes and subsequently in the waste stream.5 - Plastic bags are being banned far and wide, 14 towns and villages have banned bags in New York State so far.6 - Zero Waste: Many towns/villages/cities are ascribing to zero waste goals.
+This means that there is a conscious effort to reduce waste, reuse more and recycle the leftover materials as much as reasonably possible. - Organics Bans: Some states have implemented mandatory food waste composting and banned all organics from landfills.7 New York State is also considering such a ban to reduce greenhouse gasses. - The use of carts for trash and recycling is a trend nationally and a few haulers in Onondaga County have chosen to embrace it as well.
 The use of carts could increase recycling and reduce litter.